Skip to main content

 • Can view insights for everyone in the company.

-• HR manager for a for selected groups or departments
+• HR manager for selected groups or departments

 • Can view insights for all employees within your assigned group (e.g., a specific department, business unit, or location).